EllaBrands/stanDev/CloudStan-functional-specification.md

 9. Click on the "Projects" item in the top left of the browser window
 10. Click on the hyperlinked word "test" or whatever you called your project
 11. Click on the hyperlinked word "StanMathCloud.ipynb"
-12. Pull down Kernel tab and select R(SageMath)
+12. Pull down Kernel menu item and select R(SageMath)
 13. You can edit any cell in this Jupyter Notebook and execute the cell by pressing Control+Enter.
 Or you can execute all cells by clicking Cell->Run All

 If we had a [paid](https://cloud.sagemath.com/policies/pricing.html) plan, we could access extra features, such as internet connectivity.